 Is Flomax Safe, Does It Have Side Effects?

-If you are going to have cataract surgery, then it is important that you avoid the use of Flomax.
+If you are going to have cataract surgery, then it is essential that you avoid the use of Flomax

 Further Side Effects